-Also fun to know is that the cafe has two old mills as neighbours, called De Ster (“The Star”) and De Lelie (“The Lily”).
+Also fun to know is that the cafe has two old mills as neighbors, called De Ster (“The Star”) and De Lelie (“The Lily”).
 These 18th-century mills are monuments and can be visited every second Saturday of the month.
-That’s also when they’re put to work again.
-They’re the only two remaining working herb mills in the Netherlands.
+That's also when they're put to work again.
+On occasions they may also be open on Wednesdays and Thursdays, too – make sure to double-check on their website.
+They're the only two remaining working herb mills in the Netherlands.

 How to get there